 Is unable to move a joint

-May have broken a bone
+May have a broken bone or another injury

 Has injured or bruised an eye